Bounded Termination of Monotonicity-Constraint Transition Systems: Significance for Concrete Programs

 A formal proof of this claim is skipped as it is uninteresting and tedious (demanding a formalization of semantics and complexity, currently left informal).
 The time bound in the case of $\spfl_1$ is straightforward and that of $\spfl_3$ follows almost as easily since the height of the recursion tree is polynomial.
 As to the space bound for $\spfl_2$, note that a branch in the recursion tree only occurs in this language when a conditional is evaluated, and that heap space allocated by the evaluation of the condition ($g_1$) can be discarded once it is determined whether the return value is $\eps$ or not.
 Thus, for the purpose of bounding the space, it is possible to consider the stack height.

-Note that our language is, in fact, a Turing-complete one.
+Note that our language is Turing-complete.
 It is possible to extend Claim~\ref{claim-spfl} to a proposition of \emph{class capture}: every decision problem in PTIME (resp., PSPACE, EXPTIME) may be represented by an ${\spfl}_1$ (resp., ${\spfl}_2$, ${\spfl}_3$) program.
 We find that this result is of little consequence to the main goals of our work, and have decided to omit the proof.